The duality structure gradient descent algorithm: analysis and applications to neural networks: Introduction

-\end{prop} The proof of this result can be derived from, for instance, the results in \cite[Section~1.2.3]{nesterov2013introductory}.
+For non-convex optimization, gradient-descent using a step-size proportional to $1/L$ achieves a convergence guarantee on the order of $1/T$, where $T$ is the running time of the algorithm \cite[Section~1.2.3]{nesterov2013introductory}.
 Note the inverse relationship between the Lipschitz constant $L$ and the step-size $1/L$, which is characteristic of results that rely on a Lipschitz property of the gradient for non-asymptotic analysis.

-Many practical algorithms use approximations to the gradient, and can be modeled as stochastic versions of gradient descent (SGD).
-The Randomized Stochastic Gradient (RSG) algorithm \cite{ghadimi-lan} and is an analytically tractable variant of SGD.
+Most practical algorithms in machine learning are stochastic variants of gradient descent.
+The Randomized Stochastic Gradient (RSG) algorithm is one such example \citep{ghadimi-lan}.
 In RSG, a stochastic gradient update is run for $T$ steps, and then a random iterate is returned.
-In \cite{ghadimi-lan} it was proved that the expected squared-norm of the gradient tends to zero as $T$ increases, with a convergence rate of $\frac{1}{\sqrt{T}}$.
+In \citep{ghadimi-lan} it was proved that the expected squared-norm of the returned gradient tends to zero at rate of $1/\sqrt{T}$.
 Their assumptions include a Lipschitz gradient and uniformly bounded variance of gradient estimates.

 A variety of other, more specialized algorithms have also been analyzed under the Lipschitz-gradient assumption.
-The Stochastic Variance Reduced Gradient (SVRG) algorithm combine features of deterministic and stochastic gradient descent, alternating between full gradient calculations and SGD iterations \cite{svrg}.
-In some remarkable recent works \cite{zeyuan-svrg} \cite{reddi2016stochastic}, it was shown that SVRG for non-convex functions requires fewer gradient evaluations on average compared to RSG.
+The Stochastic Variance Reduced Gradient (SVRG) algorithm combines features of deterministic and stochastic gradient descent, alternating between full gradient calculations and \textproc{sgd} iterations \citep{svrg}.
+Notably, it was shown that SVRG for non-convex functions requires fewer gradient evaluations on average compared to RSG \citep{zeyuan-svrg} \citep{reddi2016stochastic}.
 The step-sizes follow a $1/L$ rule, and the variance assumptions are weaker compared to RSG.
 For machine learning on a large scale, distributed and decentralized algorithms become of interest.
-Decentralized SGD was analyzed in \cite{decentralized}, leading to a $1/L$-type result for this setting.
+Decentralized \textproc{sgd} was analyzed in \citep{decentralized}, leading to a $1/L$-type result for this setting.